 How can I talk to someone about a wine I saw on your web site?

 You can give us a call at 212-477-1315.
 Please make sure you ask to speak with a wine specialist.
-Also feel free to email us with your inquiry at info [at] Flatiron-Wines.com.
-We try and respond quickly.
+Also feel free to email us with your inquiry at orders [at] Flatiron-Wines.com

 How do you store your wine?

-Most of our wine rests comfortably below 60 degrees in the climate-controlled cellar beneath our store.
+Most of our wine rests comfortably below 60 degrees in the climate-controlled cellar beneath our store locations or our temperature and humidity-controlled Brooklyn warehouse.
 We obsessively monitor temperature and humidity to make sure there is no danger to our wine.
-Because we have a physical location, we do have to stock some of our inventory for display on shelves in our shop, where we maintain a temperature of 66 degrees.
+Because we have physical retails locations, we do have to stock some of our inventory for display on shelves in our shop, where we maintain a temperature of 66 degrees.
 However, older and more expensive wines are displayed in eurocaves that are set to 58 degrees (or 53 degrees, in the case of white wine, including Champagne).

 What if it’s too warm or too cold to ship wine?

-Then we will hold it for you at no cost until weather permits safe shipping (up to four months).
-We generally ship wine out early in the week to avoid it sitting in a Fedex warehouse over the weekend, but this will depend on the destination.
-We will, of course, always try our best to comply with any written instructions you give us if you require more immediate shipping, but we cannot be held responsible for any damage caused to wine by adverse weather conditions and would recommend first over-night service in that case.
+We can hold orders at no extra cost until weather permits safe shipping (up to four months).
+We generally send shipments early in the week to avoid packages sitting in a Fedex warehouse over the weekend, but this can depend on the destination.
+With written authorization we will ship any time you like, but we cannot be held responsible for any damage caused to wine by adverse weather conditions and would recommend first over-night service when temperatures are too hot or too cold.

 Where do you ship?

 For legal reasons we do not arrange shipments to certain states.
 The list of no-ship states changes from time to time as the rules fluctuate, so it is best to contact us before placing your order if you have any concern that you may live in a no-ship state.
 We ship wine to all states where legally permitted and can handle international orders as well.
-We only ship spirits within New York State.
+Again full details can be reviewed in our full shipping policy.

 Where do you source your wine?

-We purchase the vast majority of our wine from authorized New York State importers and distributors.
-All of the importers that we work with take every measure possible to ensure that the wine remains cool at every step from the winery’s cellar to ours.
+We purchase the vast majority of our wine from authorized New York and California state importers and distributors.
+All of the importers we work with take every measure possible to ensure that the wine remains cool at every step from the winery’s cellar to ours.

 We occasionally also purchase wine from private sources, such as personal wine collections or restaurant wine cellars, either through direct purchases or at auctions, subject to any legal restrictions that may apply.
 We only do this if we can be sure that the wines have been properly stored.
 We generally taste one or two bottles of a privately purchased collection before we sell it in order to confirm good condition.

 Despite these measures, as they say about older wines, “there are no good wines, just good bottles of wine”.
-At a certain age, no matter how good the storage, some wines simply fail to perform the way that they should.
+At a certain age, no matter how good the storage, some wines simply fail to perform the way that we would ideally expect.
 You may return any defective (e.g. corked, heat damaged) wines to us for a refund.
-Our returns policy can be found here.
+Our detailed return policy can be found here.

 Does this mean that you will buy my wine collection?